What was it?

 Alÿs’s work is poetic, not less because he uses allegories and a flowing attitude in his performances.
 Despite his mild and natural visual activities through his performances, the artist still manages to present realistic and tragic societal issues that we face in the present.
 He finds his resonance in his audience’s heart, which is an essential aspect of his art.

-It should be noted that Alÿs doesn’t take any position in Green Line.
+Alÿs doesn’t take any position in Green Line.
 Instead, he highlights the political undertones.
 In a performance that blurs distinctions between documentation and artwork, he incorporates the film in his activity, archival matter on the original Green Line, as well as various interviews he recorded with modern Palestinians and Israeli and European critics.

 About the artist